 Lemon zest, in addition to the lemonade, assures that these scones will have a definite lemon flavor.
 A microplane will finely shred the zest so that it disappears into the dough.
 Have no idea what lemon zest is?
 Here is my quick video tutorial – How to Zest a Lemon

 I prefer my scones on the sweet side so I add a little sugar (in addition to the sweet lemonade).
 The sugar also helps these scones get golden brown (gluten-free baked goods tend to be pale) and enhances the lemon flavor.

-If you’d like an icing recipe without powdered sugar, try my no powdered sugar icing.
+If you’d like an icing recipe without powdered sugar, try my no powdered sugar icing which uses coconut cream as the base.
 Use this icing right before serving as it will make the scones soggy if it sits too long.

 More Gluten-Free Breakfast Bakes

 - 2 c gluten-free flour blend plus extra for dusting

 - 1 egg + 1 Tbsp water for egg wash

 Lemon Icing (optional)